 1942.
-On a squash court in Chicago an experiment takes place which three years later will destroy a city and change the world – forever.
+On an abandoned squash court, a dazzling scientific experiment takes place that three years later will destroy a city and change the world forever.
+Two actors, one British, one Japanese, explore the events surrounding the catastrophic ‘mistake’ that launched our nuclear age.

 Shigeko Nomura is a young woman living in war-time Hiroshima.